SkylarPlayz348/SkylarPlayz348/README.md

 - Hi, I’m @SkylarPlayz348
 - I’m interested in Fivem resource and server development
-- I’m currently learning how to make a Fivem Server
+- I’m currently learning how to make a Discord Bots
-- I’m looking to collaborate on Fivem Resources(QB-Core specific)
+- I’m looking to collaborate on anything Disocrd JS related
 - How to reach me:
 Discord: SkylarPlayz348#0348